KamilKhairullin/ControlTheoryBS18/README.md

 ________________________________________________________________________________________________

-Python version is deafault Python version provided by these cites.
+Python version is deafault Python version provided by repl.it and Google Colab

 My Matlab version: R2018a (9.4.0.813654)
 My OS: Windows 10 x64